-But of course, in order to take nice pictures of yourself, your family or the scenery, you need beautiful, unique spots.
+But of course, in order to take nice pictures of yourself, your family, or the scenery, you need beautiful, unique spots.
 Here are some spots in Malaysia that will make your Instagram feed so eye-catching, your followers will never stop scrolling.

 Image Credit: @kdkonah on Instagram

 This is the best place for you to take pictures at night!
 At the lively and bustling streets of Bukit Bintang, you have so many spots and angles to take photos in.
-The mall, the night market in Alor Street, the unique cuisine that Bukit Bintang has to offer; all of this is lined up under one of the most-visited destination spots in Kuala Lumpur.
+The mall, the night market in Alor Street, and the unique cuisine that Bukit Bintang has to offer; all of this is lined up under one of the most-visited destination spots in Kuala Lumpur.

 At Bukit Bintang, don't forget to take photos of various night market stalls as well as musicians entertaining guests in Changkat Bukit Bintang Street.
 And while you're at it, don't forget to pose in front of the Pavillion shopping mall for a selfie!